saberfazliahmadi/spam-detection-tfidf/README.md

 ```

 ### Step 2: Download the Dataset
-Download the **SMS Spam Collection** dataset and place it in the `dataset/` directory.
+Download the **SMS Spam Collection** dataset and save it in the `dataset/` directory.

 ### Step 3: Run the Jupyter Notebook
 1. Launch Jupyter Notebook:
    ```bash
    jupyter notebook
    ```
-2. Open `notebook.ipynb` and execute cells sequentially to:
+2. Open `notebook.ipynb` and execute the cells step by step to:
    - Preprocess the data.
    - Train the Decision Tree Classifier.
-   - Evaluate and visualize the results.
+   - Evaluate the model and visualize results.

 ---

 ## 📊 Results
-The Decision Tree Classifier was optimized by analyzing different tree depths to strike a balance between training and testing performance.
+The Decision Tree Classifier was optimized by analyzing various tree depths to achieve a balance between training and testing performance.

-### Key Findings:
+### Key Findings
-- **Optimal Depth**: `20` *(replace with actual value)*
+- **Optimal Tree Depth**: `20`
-- **Accuracy**: `96.50%` *(replace with achieved accuracy)*
+- **Test Accuracy**: `96.50%`

-Detailed graphs included in the notebook demonstrate the relationship between tree depth and model accuracy.
+The optimal depth provided the highest accuracy while minimizing overfitting.
+Detailed graphs in the notebook illustrate the relationship between tree depth and classification accuracy.

 ---

 ## 🌟 Next Steps
-To enhance and extend the project, consider the following:
+To improve and extend this project:
 - **Experiment with Alternative Classifiers**:
   - Random Forest
   - Support Vector Machines (SVM)